 The short of it

 A former roving vagabond, Olivia Hennis currently lives in Pennsylvania.
-She previously worked as an editor for an online magazine, managed a Halloween park, and read tarot for a living.
-In November 2012, Olivia began podcasting with two friends.
-The trio rant and rave about the Young Adult publishing and writing world at Papercuts Podcast.
+Ollie previously worked as an editor for an online magazine, managed a Halloween park, and read tarot for a living.
+From November 2012 to December 2017, Ollie was part of the Papercuts Podcast trio, chatting about and analyzing the Young Adult publishing world.

 Writing Happens Sometimes